Jonatan Matajonmatum.com

 CloudWatch DashboardLambda, API GW, Bedrock metrics (optional)

-CloudWatch AlarmsErrors, throttles, high duration, 5xx
+CloudWatch AlarmsErrors, throttles, high duration, 5xx, DLQ

 SNS TopicEmail alerts (optional)